 Another high speed event captured and quantified with basic equipment but at

 much lower cost and rivaling in accuracy what one might expect of much more

-sophisticated schemes.
+and samaras.
 Good "technical" project for instructional purposes.

 Theory, discussion and circuits suitable for use with leaf-shutter cameras for